-Banks inform to the SCR the credit rating for each loan on a monthly basis.
-Credit ratings are standardized into nine different categories, according to Resolution 2,682 of the National Monetary Council (CMN, 1999).
-This Resolution sets minimum boundaries, including the number of days past due, for a loan to be classified in each of the possible ratings as shown in Table 1.
-It also sets minimum provision percentages for each rating.
-For example, a loan that is between 61 and 90 days past due must be rated "D" or worse, and therefore the bank has to provision at least 10% of the value of the loan amount outstanding.
-Resolution 2,682 also determines that any loan granted to a firm must be rated according to the riskiest loan of that firm with the bank, with a few exceptions.
-Therefore, if a firm has a non-delinquent loan and a loan that is 70 days past due with the same bank, then the non-delinquent loan cannot be rated better than D. This rule has a direct impact on provisioning, since the bank must make provisions with the same bank, then the non-delinquent loan cannot be rated better than D. This rule has a direct impact on provisioning, since the bank must make provisions (as a percentage of loan value), for all loans to a given firm, according to the riskiest loan to that firm.
+Resolution 2,682 also determines that any loan granted to a firm must be rated according to that firm's riskiest loan with the bank, with a few exceptions.
+Therefore, if a firm has a non-delinquent loan and a loan that is 70 days past due with the same bank, then the nondelinquent loan cannot be rated better than D. This rule has a direct impact on provisioning, since the bank must make provisions (as a percentage of loan value), for all loans to a given firm, according to that firm's riskiest loan.
 This regulatory feature creates an incentive for a bank to forbear a non-performing loan if the borrower has other performing loans, otherwise the bank is forced to increase the amount provisioned for the performing loans that the same firm may have with the bank.